Volkova-Natalia/django_rest_auth_embedded/INSTUCTION.md

 ## Testing your separated Application

 ### Bootstrapping Django outside of a Project
-Now that your app is outside of a Django project, you can not use the Django *manage.py* command to test your application as when the application was a part of *'real_django_project'*.
+Now that your app is outside of a Django project, you can not use the Django **manage.py** command to test your application as when the application was a part of **real_django_project**.

 You should create sample django project:
 <details>